Sartor02/IGDataFetcher/README.md

 4. Add https://127.0.0.1:5000/callback as a valid redirect URI.
 5. Save the changes.

-## Usage
+## Usage instagramAPI_private
 1. Run the Python script after configuring SSL certificates and adding the redirect URI.
 2. Open the provided authorization URL in your browser and authorize the application.
-3. After authorization, the script will retrieve media information and save it to a JSON file named media_info.json.
+3. After authorization, the script will retrieve media information and save it to a JSON file named `media_info.json`.

+## Usage instagramAPI_public
+1. After retrieving and replacing the authorization token, execute the Python script.
+2. The script will fetch media information and store it in a JSON file named `media_info.json`.
 <br/><br/>

 # How to Use the JSON File in Your App